xlowxlow/sc-claude-code-files/reading_notes/L0_notes.md

 # Course Introduction

 Welcome to "Claude Code: A highly Agentic Coding Assistant"!
 Before you get started with the course, you are encouraged to read this note so you can get an idea about the course outline and how to best navigate this course.

+**Note**: To mark this reading item as complete, make sure to scroll down to the end and click on "Mark as Complete".

 ## Course Format